Game guide

 Color Sequence is the digital version of classic Simon Says.
 The game adds one new color to the sequence each round.
 The limit seems to be memory, but there are techniques that allow remembering 30+ step sequences without effort.

 Each color has its own associated sound.
-First learn the color-sound relationship: red = low tone, green = mid-high, blue = mid-low, yellow = high pitch.
+First learn the real color-sound relationship: green = highest tone, red = mid-high, yellow = mid-low, and blue = low.
 Once memorized, you can replay the sequence as a musical melody in your mind, which is far easier to remember than a visual sequence.

 Don't try to remember each color separately.
 Group the sequence in sets of 3.
 For example: "Red-Blue-Green / Yellow-Red-Blue / Green-Green-Yellow."
 The human brain comfortably handles groups of 3, and this technique effectively multiplies your working memory capacity.